Emanuel-Leutgeb/PHP_Master_Course/README.md

 ### Day 01

     Week 01:
-        Lesson Day 01
+        Introduction to PHP 2

-* Introduction to PHP
+* Introduction to PHP 1

 ### Day 02

     Week 01:
+        Introduction to PHP 1
         Lesson Day 01

-* Introduction to PHP
+* Introduction to PHP 1
 * Lesson 01_01 to 01_03

 ### Day 03